RESULTS BY SUB-INDICES

 = = =

 Minimum Wage Sub-Index

 In the United Arab Emirates the minimum wage level is regulated neither by law nor collective agreements.
-When IL(R)E Reports for 2014 and 2015 were in progress, Singapore’s situation was identical.
-In January 2014, Singapore has officially established minimum wage for cleaner jobs in the amount of USD 1,000 per month.
+When IL(R)E – 2014 Report was in progress, Singapore’s situation was identical.
+In January 2014, Singapore has officially set minimum wage for cleaner jobs in the amount of USD 1,000 per month.
 Since this group of workers is small, Singapore also, along with the UAE, placed at "0".
 (It is expected that starting September 2016, the minimum wage will be set in Singapore for the security guards too).
 By MW Sub-Index, these two economies are – with absolute indicator – the rightest economies among ranked 62.

 In a number of economies the minimum wage, even being enshrined in law by the state, is subject for collective agreements.
 In these cases the agreed minimum, as may be expected, exceeds the statutory which is regarded as a kind of minimum limit of the minimum wage.
 Since the leftness-rightness of economy is defined by government interference, and, to the same, statutory minimum expresses the final lower limit, then legally approved figure is used in this study.

 As the right pole allowed to certain conventions, the analysis of the relative center and the median, in comparison with the previous cases, has a smaller value.
 But these conventions do not affect the leftness-rightness of economies in relation to each other.
-The economy of Azerbaijan (0.218) is located to the right from both the relative center (0.349) and the median (0.357 – Ghana).
+The economy of Azerbaijan (0.219) is located to the right from both the relative center and the median.